 training of medical doctors during World War II.

-Our program is dedicated to recruiting and accepting veterans into the program.
+The USA Physician Assistant (PA) Studies program is dedicated to recruiting and accepting veterans into the program.
 Qualified veterans may be given special consideration in the admissions process.
 We’re proud to help our veterans become Physician Assistants!

 The University of South Alabama has excellent resources for veterans, and is a Yellow Ribbon School, which offers resources to assist veterans and their dependents with tuition costs.
 It is also a Servicemembers Opportunity College, and adheres to the highest standards of respect and integrity when dealing with our veterans.
 For details on the quality of service the university promises its veterans, visit Principles of Excellence.